Visiting Delphi, Greece: The Ancient Center of the World

 I had one of my favourite food experiences in Greece while in Delphi.
 I highly recommend Taverna Vakhos.
 It gets busy so make a reservation.
 Because I had a reservation I was able to get one of the coveted window seats that looked out over the mountains and water.

 The food and service at Taverna Vakhos was spectacular.
 They have plenty of traditional Greek food on the menu and I was happy to see they had plenty of vegetarian and vegan options in addition to meat and fish.
-The dolmades, giant beans, and artichoke in lemon sauce were all delicious and were followed up by complimentary baklava.
-As a huge baklava fan, this was very appreciated and made for a great dining experience.
+The dolmades, giant beans, and artichoke in lemon sauce were delicious and followed by complimentary baklava.
+As a huge baklava fan, this was very appreciated and it made for a great dining experience.
 I’m still thinking about this dining experience.

 Getting to Delphi from Athens